Jargon

 Shell Completions

 Jargon can generate shell completion scripts for bash, zsh, and fish.
-The --completions <shell> flag is detected automatically:
+When using run, the --completions <shell> flag is handled automatically:

 Installing Completions